Wivik/linux-explained/book/01-02-chapter-2.md

 ## The bootloader {#chapter-2-the-bootloader}

-The [bootloader](https://en.wikipedia.org/wiki/Bootloader) is a software that is responsible for booting the operating system of a computer.
+The bootloader[^bootloader] is a software that is responsible for booting the operating system of a computer.
 Booting the computer is the moment when you push the "Power On" button and have the hardware powered and initializing.
 Then the software starting up in order to be able to use the computing resources and eventually waiting for the user's inputs.
-The hardware starts a small program stored into a read-only memory chip attached to the motherboard, formerly known as the [BIOS](https://en.wikipedia.org/wiki/BIOS), and now replaced by the [UEFI](https://en.wikipedia.org/wiki/UEFI).
+The hardware starts a small program stored into a read-only memory chip attached to the motherboard, formerly known as the BIOS[^bios], and now replaced by the UEFI[^uefi].

 These programs provide basic interfaces to manage the lower layers of the hardware : I/O configuration, system clock, storage devices, boot management, enabling or disabled hardware features, etc. The UEFI is  more advanced than the traditional BIOS since it can provide a graphical user interface and a basic shell able to executes a limited set of commands.